 Being a woman of the 21st century amidst the culture of dating apps and hookups, I had a lot to learn from my parents’ relationship about true love.
 A lasting love relationship indeed, their marriage was very prim and proper.
-Mornings in our house broke with my mother switching on the kitchen light and cleaning the stove before putting on a pot of water to boil for tea.
-And once tea was ready, they would quietly sip it in the peaceful silence of the house, hardly exchanging a word.
+Mornings in our house broke with my mother switching on the kitchen light and cleaning the stove before making a pot of coffee.
+And once the coffee was ready, they would quietly sip it in the peaceful silence of the house, hardly exchanging a word with each other.
 What could look like icy coldness to an outsider was in fact perfect synchronicity and harmony between the two.

 My parents did not make a show of their feelings towards each other; probably they were shy or thought of it as utterly unnecessary.
 But that is not to say that there was no love.

-They chose to express their love through the family they created, the house they kept and the relationships they nurtured.
+They chose to express their love through the family they created, the house they kept and the relationships they nurtured for so very long.
 I cannot think of any other reason why my mother would have put up with innumerable guests who swarmed like bees when my father was home, except for her love and respect for her husband.

 The synchronicity between them is something that I admire even now.
-If a relative had to be given something, my mother would buy it and show it to my father in the evening.
+If a relative or distant cousin had to be given something, my mother would purchase it and show it to my father in the evening.
 On his part, he would just say a few words of approval.
 I never saw him interfering in what he called the women’s department and let her indulge in her own shopping habits.
 He would trust my mother to not overspend but get the most appropriate thing.

 Throughout their lives, they helped and supported many relatives and still do.
-They never differentiated between his and her relatives.
+They never differentiated between his and her relatives or family members.
 If my father supported his brother’s sons financially, he did the same when it came to my mother’s nieces and nephews.
 So we almost always had two sets of cousins staying with us till they were able to move out and live independently.
 My parents did all that with five children of their own and two ferocious dogs!

 My mother still wakes up in the morning to make their same coffee as they stick to their routine and my father readies for the day.
 This little morning routine is what makes me believe love is enduring.

-My father has come to rely on my mother for his quota of news, and my mother is beginning to enjoy the happiness that comes with sleeping a little longer in the mornings, while my father sometimes makes the tea.
+My father has come to rely on my mother for his quota of news, and my mother is beginning to enjoy the happiness that comes with sleeping a little longer in the mornings, while my father sometimes makes the coffee for them.